-Why People Don't Seek Mental Health Treatment
+Why Do So Many People Ignore Getting Mental Health Treatment

 Because of the increase of school shootings across the United States, there is an ongoing debate regarding solutions.
 One of the most looked at causes behind mass shootings are the mental state of the shooters themselves.
 Most mass shooters have some things in common with each other.

 3. Had stressful events going on in their lives

 For category #1, the solutions are obvious.
 We need to revamp the family law courts in way that there aren't "winning" parents and "losing" parents.
 I speak about this topic in-depth in my published report sent to the U.N. titled, "Global Human Trafficking in The Family Law Courts", which can be found on Amazon.

 However, for the sake of this article, I want to focus on the mental health aspect.
 It is undeniable that our school systems and our healthcare systems are handing out psychotropic drugs like candy!
 Kids who aren't paying attention in class are quickly prescribed Ritalin.
 Depressed teenagers are quickly give Prozac; the situation for adults isn't much better.